-We are going to focus on obtaining sharp upper and lower bounds for the Cheeger isoperimetric constant $\mathcal{I}_\infty(P)$ of a complete submanifold $P$ with controlled mean curvature and properly immersed in an ambient manifold $N$ with sectional curvatures bounded from above and which posses at least one pole.
+This paper focuses on obtaining sharp upper and lower bounds for the Cheeger isoperimetric constant $\mathcal{I}_\infty(P)$ of a complete submanifold $P$ with controlled mean curvature and properly immersed in an ambient manifold $N$ with sectional curvatures bounded from above and which possess at least one pole.

-As a consequence of these upper and lower bounds, and as a first glimpse of our main theorems (Theorems \ref{Main1} and \ref{Main2} in section \S.3), we present the following results, which constitutes a particular case of them when it is considered a complete and minimal submanifold properly immersed in a Cartan-Hadamard manifold, (if we consider compact and minimal submanifolds of a Riemannian manifold satisfying other geometric restrictions, we refer to the work \cite{HoS}, where certain isoperimetric inequalities involving these submanifolds have been proved).
+As a consequence of these upper and lower bounds, and as a preliminary view of our main theorems (Theorems \ref{Main1} and \ref{Main2} in section \S.3), we present the following results, which constitute a particular case of them when a complete, non-compact and minimal submanifold properly immersed in a Cartan-Hadamard manifold is considered.
+In contrast, if we focus on compact and minimal submanifolds of a Riemannian manifold satisfying other geometric restrictions, we refer to the work \cite{HoS}, where certain isoperimetric inequalities involving these submanifolds have been proven.